 Step 4: One Subscription Audit

-Review your subscriptions from the week one export.
-Cancel one you have not actively used in the last 30 days.
+Review subscriptions from the week one export.
+Cancel one not actively used in the last 30 days.
 Just one.
-The point is not the money — it is the habit of examining your spending design rather than letting it run on autopilot.
+The point is not the money — it is the habit of examining the spending design rather than letting the anticivilization's default settings run finances on autopilot.

 Week 4: Peace Foundations